filip26/titanium-json-ld/README.md

 > [!IMPORTANT]
-> The open-source version will be discontinued in the near future because of lack of funding.
-No further version will be available for free, including security updates.
+> The open-source version development and support will be discontinued in the near future because of lack of funding.
+No further version will be available for free nor security updates.
 Please consider a donation to keep Titanium JSON-LD available and maintained as an open-source.

 # Titanium JSON-LD 1.1 Processor & API